John Stapp

-Colonel John Paul Stapp (July 11, 1910 – November 13, 1999), M.D., Ph.D., was an American career U.S. Air Force officer, flight surgeon, physician, biophysicist, and pioneer in studying the effects of acceleration forces on humans.
+John Paul Stapp (July 11, 1910 – November 13, 1999) was an American career U.S. Air Force officer, flight surgeon, physician, biophysicist, and pioneer in studying the effects of acceleration forces on humans.
 He was a colleague and contemporary of Chuck Yeager, and became known as "the fastest man on earth".
 His work on Project Manhigh pioneered many developments for the US space program.

 Early years

 Born in Salvador de Bahia, Brazil, Stapp was the eldest of four sons of Reverend Charles Franklin Stapp and Mrs. Mary Louise Shannon, Baptist missionaries.
 He studied in Texas at Brownwood High School in Brownwood and San Marcos Baptist Academy in San Marcos.

 In 1931, Stapp received a bachelor's degree from Baylor University in Waco, an MA from Baylor in 1932, a PhD in Biophysics from the University of Texas at Austin in 1940, and an MD from the University of Minnesota, Twin Cities, in 1944.
 He interned for one year at St. Mary's Hospital in Duluth, Minnesota.
 Stapp was later awarded an honorary Doctor of Science from Baylor University.